najamelan/ws_stream_wasm/README.md

 ### Filter events example

 This shows how to filter events.
-The functionality comes from the pharos crate which we use to make [`WsStream`] observable.
+The functionality comes from _pharos_ which we use to make [`WsMeta`] observable.

 ```rust
 use